Migrating from QuickBooks to LGL

 Here's an example of the two files you'll have:

-There are a few fields that are really critical at this point.
+A few fields are really critical at this point.
 Referring to the screenshot of the Customer list import, here are some key things to do by column:

-A. Add a column for Constituent type.
-If your customer is a business or organization (government, foundation, etc.) make sure to set the Constituent type to 'Organization' so that LGL knows to set this as an organizational constituent vs individual.
+A. Add a column for constituent type.
+If your customer is a business or organization (government, foundation, etc.), make sure to set the constituent type to "Organization" so that LGL knows to set this as an organizational constituent versus an individual constituent.